MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 The **Panel** element contains a recurring element, **Grouping**.
 For more information, see the Grouping section in this document.

-The Panel element contains four attributes:
+The Panel element has the following attributes:

-1. **Name**: The name of the Panel.
+- **Name**: The name of the Panel.
 This is a required, string-type attribute.

-2. **DisplayAsWizard**: This attribute is currently deprecated.
+- **DisplayAsWizard**: This attribute is currently deprecated.
 The corresponding VerbContext attribute on the RCDC governs if the resource layout is in Wizard mode or Tab mode.
 If it is set to 0 (Create mode), it is also in Wizard mode.
 Otherwise, it is in Tab mode.
 For more information, see Introduction to Configuring and Customizing the FIM Portal in the documentation.

-3. **Caption**: This attribute is currently deprecated.
+- **Caption**: This attribute is currently deprecated.
 The user can specify captions for a page by including a Group that contains only header information.
 For more information, see the Grouping section in this document.

-4. **AutoValidate**: This is an optional Boolean attribute.
+- **AutoValidate**: This is an optional Boolean attribute.
 When it is set to true validation is triggered against each control on the current tab.
 By default, if the attribute is missing, it is set to true.
 It can be used in combination with the RegularExpression property.
 For more information, see “RegularExpression” in a later section of this document.

 ## Grouping element
 The **Grouping** element defines the overall layout of a Panel.
 It acts as a container that groups together individual controls into different sections and tabs.
 The following is the XSD schema for the Grouping element: